Alberto Henschel: In Germany

 Alberto Henschel was born 13 June 1827 in Berlin to Moritz and Helene Henschel.
 Moritz and his brothers August, Friedrich, and Wilhelm, of Jewish origin, had arrived in Berlin around 1806.
 They were recognized as engravers and signed their works as the Henschel Brothers.
-There are no records of Alberto Henschel's person or professional life in Germany or his reasons for emigrating to Brazil.
+There are no records of Alberto Henschel's person or professional life in the Kingdom of Prussia or his reasons for emigrating to Brazil.

 It has been assumed that Alberto Henschel also met the photographer Francisco Benque while still in Germany, with whom he had a successful, but short-lived, relationship in Brazil.